Sley530/CS-2203-UoPeople/README.md

 # CS-2203-UoPeople

-In this repository I will put all the assignments That I have done in Databases 1 (CS 2203) course at UoPeople.
+In this repository I will put all the assignments that I have done in Databases 1 (CS2203) course at UoPeople.

 ## Topics